-Bellevue Utilities sponsors the award-winning Waterwise Garden to educate the public about the benefits to natural gardening.
+Bellevue Utilities sponsors the award-winning Waterwise Garden to educate the public about the benefits of natural gardening.
 Landscaping choices play an important part in protecting Puget Sound’s water resources and the wildlife that depend on it.
 The diverse array of plants and natural gardening practices used in the Waterwise Garden demonstrate that it’s possible to conserve water, lower chemical use, reduce runoff, recycle materials, and preserve habitat without sacrificing beauty.
 The display offers rich possibilities for home gardens and a healthier environment.
-Email Patricia Burgess for information about the Waterwise Garden and volunteering.
+Email Zachariah Van Ry for information about the Waterwise Garden and volunteering.
 Online resources can be found on Bellevue’s natural yard care website.

 East Lake Washington District of Garden Clubs

-East Lake Washington District of Garden Clubs are dedicated to protecting and beautifying our world.
+East Lake Washington District of Garden Clubs is dedicated to protecting and beautifying our world.
 Neighborhood clubs study gardening, environmental issues, flower arranging and landscape design while encouraging good horticultural practices that conserve our natural resources.
-For more information about garden clubs nationally visit the National Garden Clubs Website.
+For more information about their garden clubs, visit their website.

 Eastside Fuchsia Society

 Members maintain the dazzling Fuchsia Garden and test various cultivars that grow in the Pacific Northwest.
 The Society is dedicated to the study of the culture of fuchsias and encouraging fellowship among fuchsia enthusiasts.
 The Eastside Fuchsia Society is an independent organization which participates jointly with other fuchsia societies in the state in the operation of the Northwest Fuchsia Society.